itzalg22/React-Vacations-Full-Stack-Project/README.md

 # Import the Database:
 1) Open phpMyAdmin - I used XAMP to run a MariaDB MySQL Server.

-2) Make sure the following MySQL connection settings are correct inside the file `config-dev.json` located  the Backend:
+2) Make sure the following MySQL connection settings are correct inside the file `config-dev.json` located in the Backend:

 Database Host: `localhost`

 Database Name: `thirdprojectdb`

 Database User: `root`

 Database Default Password: ` ` (empty)

 # Download and Install: